policy information

 Academic partnerships

-• The University is committed to developing its reach through academic partnerships and transnational education.
-It is prepared to take low to moderate investment risks to increase its reach balanced with a low appetite for any regulatory and quality assurance risk in this activity.
+• The University is committed to developing its reach and widening participation through academic partnerships and transnational education.
+It is prepared to take moderate investment risks to increase its reach balanced with a low appetite for any regulatory and quality assurance risk in this activity.

 Estates